 Balnagown Castle, eight miles north-east of Alness

-Hawkhead Castle a mile est of Paisley in Renfrewshire
+Hawkhead Castle a mile east of Paisley in Renfrewshire

 Arnage Castle, near Ellon, Aberdeenshire